Introduction: Design and Build a 3D Printed Micro Drone Using Tinkercad

 - Use the group tool to create a pilot hole in the mounting.

-- Drag the mounting to the left whilst holding pressing and holding shit.
+- Drag the mounting to the left whilst holding pressing and holding shift.
 Change the dimension to 19mm.

 - Select the mounting and use the duplicate tool to make a copy.